Paul Seideman Scholarship for Yrs 7-13

 It is heartening to see the youth of Aotearoa engage with topics from the Holocaust with support from their teachers and parents.

-The topic for 2023 was “Whoever listens to a witness, becomes a witness." - Elie Wiesel
+“Whoever listens to a witness, becomes a witness." - Elie Wiesel

 Nearly 80 years after the end of World War II and the Holocaust, we are quickly reaching a point where first-person accounts of the events surrounding this horrific time in history will be gone.
 With ever-increasing reports of rising antisemitism worldwide and in Aotearoa New Zealand, many question how Holocaust education will change when the last survivors pass.

-Examine the way in which the loss of the first-generation survivors will impact Holocaust education.
 Your entry should show how you view the need for continued Holocaust and antisemitism education as well as the importance of such education in creating a more just society.

 Nearly 80 years after the end of World War II and the Holocaust, we are quickly reaching a point where first-person accounts of the events surrounding this horrific time in history will be gone.
 With ever-increasing reports of rising antisemitism worldwide and in Aotearoa New Zealand, many question how Holocaust education will change when the last survivors pass.

-Examine the way in which the loss of the first-generation survivors will impact Holocaust education.
 Your entry should show how you view the need for continued Holocaust and antisemitism education as well as the importance of such education in creating a more just society.

 2022 Winners |